knurling-rs/knurling-session-20q4/src/sessions/display_sensor_data.md

 ✅ Connect all other cables to their respective pins on the the development board.

-✅ The ePaper Display needs it's own power source to get enough current.
+✅ The ePaper Display needs its own power source to get enough current.
 Connect it to the other `VDD` and `GND`.

 ![Wiring of breadboard and ePaper display to different VDD/GND](../img/knurling-bb-and-display.png)